NIST SPECIAL PUBLICATION 1800-12B

 The MITRE Corporation

 National Institute of Standards and Technology Special Publication 1800-12B, Natl.
 Inst.
 Stand.
 Technol.
 Spec.
 Publ.
-1800-12B, 57 pages, (September 2017), CODEN: NSPUE2
+1800-12B, 83 pages, (August 2019), CODEN: NSPUE2

 NATIONAL CYBERSECURITY CENTER OF EXCELLENCE